There's no specific treatment for tonsillitis and most cases get better within a week without treatment.

 For children with mild sore throats, watchful waiting is recommended rather than a tonsillectomy.

-A tonsillectomy will only be considered for a recurrent sore throat in both children and adults if certain criteria are met.
+A tonsillectomy is only considered for a recurrent sore throat if certain criteria are met.
 You must have:

 - a sore throat caused by tonsillitis